-Appropriateness: As technology and regulations change, it is imperative that the City provide timely updates to its Staff.
+Appropriateness: As technology and regulations change, it is imperative that the City provide timely updates to its staff.
 Partnering with PRSCG and/or member jurisdictions to provide regional staff-level training opportunities ensures that neighboring agencies are not duplicating efforts and that the information presented is consistent within the region (see 1.e. below).

 Effectiveness: All Public Works Inspectors are trained.
-Through consistent and regular inspections of construction BMPs, the goal is to achieve an Outcome Level 5 - Improving Runoff Quality.
+Through consistent and regular inspections of construction BMPs, Outcome Level 5 - Improving Runoff Quality has been achieved.

 1.g.
-Develop procedures to respond to 100% of the calls received by the Storm Water Hotline identified in Table 3-A by June 30, 2009 and each year thereafter.
+Develop procedures to respond to 100% of the calls received by the Stormwater Hotline identified in Table 3-A by June 30, 2009 and each year thereafter.

 All stormwater related calls are routed through the City's web-based program known as Access Rocklin.
 The system is designed to track all calls, e-mails, and other correspondence until they are resolved and closed.
-Citizens may directly report storm water related concerns through Access Rocklin from various webpages including the Homepage and several Public Works webpages.
+Citizens may directly report stormwater related concerns through Access Rocklin from various webpages including the Homepage and several General Services webpages.

 Public Works Inspectors are fully trained to respond to all construction-related reports.
-See Appendix 4-1 for flowcharts illustrating the processes for reporting and enforcing construction-related discharges.
+See Appendix 4-2 for flowcharts illustrating the processes for reporting and enforcing construction-related discharges.

-Goal for 2009-2010: Continue successfully responding to all construction site storm water related reports through Access Rocklin.
+Goal for 2009-2010: Continue successfully responding to all construction site stormwater related reports through Access Rocklin.
+Achieved.